lj020326/ansible-datacenter/docs/infrastructure-as-code/standard-operating-procedures.md

 #### Add test host(s) to ivanti or foreman groups

-Additionally, the Sandbox inventory often does not include all test machines in the set of ivanti/foreman groups.
+Additionally, the TEST inventory often does not include all test machines in the set of ivanti/foreman groups.

 These groups are often essential for setting characteristics in derived location/network groups.